 Swarthmore faculty and students have used XSEDE for calculations of chemical structures, plasma physics simulations, and development of new computer science algorithms.

 To learn more about XSEDE or get a XSEDE account, contact Andrew Ruether (x8254, aruethe2) in ITS.

 If you have a large job that can be broken down into small, independent pieces, high throughput computing (HTC) may be a way to reduce the time needed for your calculation.
 Instead of running a program on one large computer, you can create hundreds or thousands of small jobs that are sent to Open Science Grid (OSG), a set of thousands of computers across the country.
 Anyone can create an account at OSG Connect and start submitting jobs using the HTCondor system.

 To learn more about Open Science Grid contact Andrew Ruether (x8254, aruethe2) in ITS.

 For special projects, Swarthmore ITS may be able provide access to the spare computer time in ITS classroom computers, servers, or on cloud-based services.

 Image and Video Processing

-The ITS Media Center has a set of high-end Macintosh computers that can be used for video editing, image processing, and other computationally-intensive processes.
+The ITS Media Center has a set of high-end computers that can be used for video editing, image processing, and other computationally-intensive processes.